 I have been intrigued by this mountain since moving to Colorado in 1971.
 Mt.
 Antero is the 10th highest peak in the state at 14,269 feet in elevation.
 It is located between the towns of Buena Vista and Salida and borders the west of the Arkansas River valley in the Collegiate Peaks range (see map).
 It was first prospected in the late 1800's, as were most of the rest of the mountains in the state.
-White men were first searching for riches in elusive gold and silver outcrops, but it wasn't gold or silver that was the real treasure here.
+Prospectors were first searching for riches in elusive gold and silver outcrops, but it wasn't gold or silver that was the real treasure here.
 Rather, it was aquamarine crystals, those beautiful sky blue to sea green colored variety of gem beryl.
 To make it more intriguing, all known gem deposits here occur above timberline, making it the highest known gem locality in the United States.
-The aquamarine occurs in pockets or bubbles in the granite rock, mostly in what is known to scientists as miarolitic cavities.
+The aquamarine occurs in pockets or bubbles in the granite rock, mostly in what is known to geologists as miarolitic cavities.
 It is frequently weathered out into the scree and talus.
 Associated minerals can include well-crystallized specimens of smoky quartz, colorless quartz, white feldspar (mostly microcline, but also adularia and clevelandite); green, violet, or colorless fluorite (in octahedrons); apatite and fine colorless to sherry phenacites.
-More rarely, one can find colorless to sherry to orange crystals of topaz and the rare beryllium mineral bertrandite.
+Less often, one can find colorless to sherry to orange crystals of topaz and the rare beryllium mineral bertrandite, and radioactive brannerite.

 Collecting in the early years was all by foot, requiring a difficult climb from the base.
-In the mid 1950's a company from Texas built a road up the west side of the peak to mine beryl and possibly molybdenite.
-The venture was short-lived, as it soon became apparent that the beryl was not concentrated enough to make mining economical, especially considering that the mining season at that altitude usually lasts only from June through August.
-The best thing about it was eventually providing access up the mountain for the more average rockhound.
+In the mid 1950's Grady Cardwell from Texas built a road up the west side of the peak to mine beryl, aquamarines, and possibly molybdenite.
+The venture was short-lived, as it soon became apparent that the beryl was not concentrated enough to make mining economical, especially considering that the mining season at that altitude usually lasts only from June through August and a bit into September.
+The best thing about it was eventually providing access up the mountain for the more average rockhound and recreationist.
 One of the problems of high-altitude collecting is the constant threat of storms and lightning most afternoons, definitely a scary thought above timberline.
 Another is altitude sickness and possible hypothermia for those unprepared for sudden changes in temperature.
 I must stress that working at high altitudes is definitely not easy.
 Having a vehicle nearby for quick retreat is definitely comforting, although there are always a number of hikers up there every summer who prefer the challenge of doing it the harder way (or perhaps have no other choice).
 It is always a challenge and adventure to go up the mountain however, whether by foot or four-wheel drive.
 The 7 mile "one way" drive is rocky, bumpy, steep, narrow, and above timberline involves some hazards.
 One miscue on the switchbacks or shelf road could result in a tumble of a thousand feet or more!
 If you make the trip by vehicle, please stay on the established trails and do not cut across the fragile tundra areas.
-There are both patented and unpatented mining claims in the area, but most of the land is considered open for hand-digging.
+There are both patented and unpatented mining claims in the area, but most of the land is considered open for hand-digging (edit--this has changed in the last number of years).
 The only one I know of that is off-limits is the actual tunnel of the California Mine (patented claim).
 As of a few years ago the access portal has been caved in and covered with slide debris.
 Things can change, so be aware of any strictly enforced "keep out" areas that may exist.

 The road is in some ways a disadvantage to serious collecting as well as a distinct advantage.
 With more people comes more collecting.
 With more collecting comes more depletion.
 The problem is that the "easy stuff" has mostly disappeared now.
 If you aren't with someone who knows the area, you can easily miss a likely digging area as most of the surface float has been picked up already.
 Digging has always been hit and miss (mostly miss) and good finds scarce.
 The collector who finds a large pocket of fine aquamarine is indeed extremely fortunate.
 If we only had x-ray vision to see under the surface!
 But there are many good areas where a reasonable amount of scratching and shoveling should result in a few decent small smokies or beryl matrixes, maybe even some fluorite or one of the other desirables or a chip or two of aquamarine.
 Success often depends on knowing a bit about the geology, as well as experience.
 Perseverance pays!